 We started in March of 2009 by buying a couple of bags ourselves, then approached friends, family and neighbors for donations.
 We have been blessed each week to have enough donations to give to the people scheduled.
 We have given as much as 1500 pounds in a week to families in need.
 People Care Pet Pantry has now evolved into a multi-county pet pantry.
 We have helped families in every county that has been able to get to us.
 If they can't get to us we will help them find some one in their area that can help them.
 We never just walk away.
 We have been just as blessed by the person we help.
 The tears, thank-yous and hugs are our reward for what we do!

-Dana Ray is the Executive Director and has been such a huge help contacting places and people to help us get donations.
+Dana Ray -Executive Director- She has been such a huge help contacting places and people to help us get donations.
 She also helps get food divided up and distributed as well as doing check in on distribution day.

 Dana has been working with rescues and transporters since 2004.
 She currently has 1 dog, a forever foster. a regular foster and 1 of her own.
 Dana has helped organize fund raisers to help save the Asian Moon Bear as well as helping out other rescues.
 She met Rene and Tom when she lost her income in 2010 and didn't know where to turn.
-"When it comes to my dogs I will do everything in my power to make sure they stay with me and are properly fed and vetted."
+"When it comes to my dogs I will do everything in my power to make sure they stay with me and are properly fed and vetted.
 People Care Pet Pantry came to my rescue."
 Dana became a volunteer with People Care Pet Pantry just a few months after the first time they helped her.
 After several years of volunteering she became the Executive Director.
-"I continue to help them, help others, as they continue to help me.
+"I continue to help them, help others, as they continue to help me."